-The first thing I didn’t realize about Houston is that it’s not just another city (I know that sounded cheesy, let me explain).
-Houston is enormous.
-It’s the fourth most populated city in North America.
-Little did I know that Houston itself is comprised of not only the metropolitan region of the city, but of the entire suburban area surrounding the city as well.
-So from here you can probably guess from here that the range of barbecue joints is almost as wide as the range of Italian restaurants in New Jersey.
+The first thing I didn’t realize about Houston is that it’s far from just another city (I know that sounds cliché, but bear with me).
+Houston is massive—it ranks as the fourth most populated city in North America.
+What caught me off guard was the scale of Houston, encompassing not only its bustling metropolitan core but also an expansive suburban sprawl.
+It’s no surprise then that the variety of barbecue joints here rivals the abundance of Italian restaurants you’d find in New Jersey.
 (Check out this post for my recommendation on the best pizzeria in Jersey, by the way).

 It’s no secret that the priority for every first-timer in town should be barbecue.

-My personal recommendation is to head to the outskirts of the city, to a place called Corkscrew BBQ.
-After hours (okay, minutes) of intensive research and restaurant comparisons, I found that Corkscrew ranked in Texas Monthly’s top ten best BBQ spots in the state.
+My personal recommendation is to head to the outskirts of the city – to a place called Corkscrew BBQ, which is ranked in Texas Monthly’s top ten best BBQ spots in the state.
 I’m not much for kitschy “best restaurant” lists, but when you have half a day in Houston and you’re trying to find the best barbecue, there’s no time to waste.

 We sped on over to the little town of Spring, where we found a trailer covered in “Corkscrew” memorabilia and Texas license plates.
 We’d found the spot.
 Complete with a picnic area and cornhole games, the outside tables comprise the perfect area to relax and enjoy your pillagings.
 My lunch of choice was the loaded potato topped with brisket, coleslaw, a sprinkle of shredded cheese, and the house seasonings.